 Maca is also known for its potential ability to regulate and restore hormone balance.
 It supports thyroid hormone production and promotes pituitary gland activity; it may also be a “valuable non-hormonal plant preparation for balancing levels of hormones and alleviating negative physiological and psychological symptoms.”

 Shatavari is an Ayurvedic herb known best for its potential to support women’s health.
 Like black cohosh, shatavari is frequently utilized to support menopausal health; however, shatavari has many other potential health benefits to support a mother and child through the process of fertility all the way through pregnancy and birth.
+The root, rhizome, and stem are usually ground into a powder and used in tea, ghee paste, or supplements.

 Just some of the systems that shatavari may support can include: